POLITICAL PHILOSOPHY – A PRIMER

 [remember the two components of political philosophy: descriptive and normative…

-Zeno (342 – 270 BC) and his followers (for example, though later, the Roman emperor and philosopher Marcus Aurelius, see Bowle p 76) believed that:
+The stoic Zeno (342 – 270 BC) and his followers (for example, though later, the Roman emperor and philosopher Marcus Aurelius, see Bowle p 76) believed that:

 - nature is cyclical and life is a burden or a pilgrimage